How can I keep from singing, Rev. Robert Lowry (arr. Robert I. Hugh)

 2. We cannot “pencil in”, “hold” or “save” dates.
 Complete applications are processed on a first-submitted, first-considered basis.
 We are not responsible for ensuring that you send us the supporting materials required to complete your application.
 We do not send reminders.
 If your application for a certain date is incomplete and we receive a complete application from another ensemble for the same date, that ensemble will be granted the performance date.

-3. Choral concerts take place on weekdays (Monday, Tuesday or Wednesday) at 4:00 p.m. to no later than 4:45 pm.
-Guest choirs may also sing for the 5:30 p.m.
+3. Guest choirs must sing approved sacred music for the 5:30 p.m.
 Saturday mass.
-ONLY CHOIRS THAT ARE ASSOCIATED WITH A PARTICULAR PARISH AND SING ON A REGULAR BASIS AT SAID PARISH MAY SING FOR THE 5:30 P.M.
-MASS.
 These times are subject to availability and may be changed with little or no notice to accommodate Masses, other major events, or any construction work related to the Cathedral.
-Choral concerts on Saturday take place in the choir loft only; choral concerts during weekdays take place on the steps leading up to the altar (front of the Cathedral; a cappella only) or the loft.
+Choral concerts on Saturday take place in the choir loft only.
 Maximum number of persons in the loft is 80, including side balconies (which have no sight-lines to the central choir area).
 The number of seats available for choristers in the central choir area is 60.
-No Cathedral docents are available to lead a tour before or after your performance (5:30 mass participants only).
+No Cathedral docents are available to lead a tour before or after your performance.

 4. We cannot schedule performances outside the above times because of the high number of other programs occurring at this busy cathedral throughout the day.
 We cannot accommodate any unscheduled, “drop-in” performances.